ethereum-optimism/superchain-ops/tasks/sep/base-003-fp-granite-prestate/README.md

 ## Objective

 Upgrades the `FaultDisputeGame` to a new implementation with the `ABSOLUTE_PRESTATE` set for the upcoming Granite hardfork.
-The `MIPS` VM, `PreimageOracle`, and `AnchorStateRegistry` from the existing deployment are re-used.
+The `MIPS` VM, `PreimageOracle`, and `AnchorStateRegistry` from the existing deployment are re-used

 The `ABSOLUTE_PRESTATE` for this release is that of the `op-program/v1.3.0-rc.3` tag.
 To reproduce it locally: